A Guide to Repetitive Strain Injuries – How Much Compensation Can I Claim?

 - Repeatedly carrying heavy objects.

-Employers have a duty of care to try to prevent anyone in their workforce from developing a repetitive strain injury.
-They must follow the protocol set out in the Health and Safety at Work act and carry out risk assessments for use of equipment or any task that could cause an injury.
+The Health and Safety at Work etc. Act 1974 states that employers have a duty of care to try to prevent anyone in their workforce from developing a repetitive strain injury.
+They must follow the protocol set out in this act and carry out risk assessments for use of equipment or any task that could cause an injury.
 Work areas need to be assessed as well to ensure they are a safe environment to work in and any issues need to be addressed immediately until they are satisfactory.
-For areas such as computer work stations, employers have a legal obligation to ensure they are set up in accordance to the Display Screen Equipment (DSE) regulations.
+For areas such as computer workstations, employers have a legal obligation to ensure they are set up in accordance with the Display Screen Equipment (DSE) regulations.

 In order to lower the risk of repetitive strain injuries, employers should also do the following: